November 21, 2024

 Given these factors, your trust in Tether Gold should depend largely on your risk tolerance (we do hope your are VERY tolerant then) and confidence (that’s going to be a difficult one) in Tether’s ability to address these ongoing concerns.
 The introduction of real-time reserve reporting could potentially improve transparency and trust.
 However, the historical issues and ongoing regulatory scrutiny suggest that huge caution is warranted.

-Diversifying investments and not relying (solely) on Tether Gold for exposure to gold might be a prudent approach.
+Diversifying and not relying (solely) on Tether Gold for exposure to gold might be a prudent approach.
 And that is an understatement.